Dispersion relation for hadronic light-by-light scattering: $\eta$ and $\eta'$ poles: Dispersion relations for the isovector transition form factors

 As an odd number of pseudoscalar mesons is involved, the decay amplitude for $\eta'(q)$$\to\allowbreak\pi^+(p_1)\allowbreak\pi^-(p_2)\allowbreak\pi^+(p_3)\allowbreak\pi^-(p_4)$ can be written in terms of the Levi-Civita symbol and a scalar function $\mathcal{F}$,

 where the Mandelstam variables are defined as

-If two pions in the final state were in a relative $S$-wave, the remaining two pions in the final state would also need to be found in a relative $S$-wave in order to conserve total angular momentum.
+If two pions in the final state were in a relative $S$-wave, one way to conserve total angular momentum would be for the remaining two pions in the final state to also be found in a relative $S$-wave.
 However, the parity $P_{\pi\pi}$ of a two-pion system is determined by $P_{\pi\pi} = P_\pi^2 (-1)^L = (-1)^L=+1$, where $L$ is the angular momentum of the two pion system.
 The $\eta'$ carries a negative parity eigenvalue, hence, parity conservation would be violated in this case.
 However, if one of the two-pion systems were in a relative $P$-wave, Bose symmetry would demand this pion system to be in a state of odd isospin under strong interaction, with $I=1$ being the only available possibility.
 Since the $\eta'$ carries isospin $I=0$, the other two-pion system in the final state would also need to carry $I=1$ and therefore be in a relative $P$-wave.
 These two $P$-wave pion pairs can then, with a relative angular momentum of $1$ between the two systems, be coupled to $J^{PC} = 0^{-+}$.

 In order to examine the left-hand cut structure of the decay, crossing symmetry may be employed: in the scattering process $\eta' \pi \to 3\pi$ the lowest hadronic intermediate state would be $\pi\eta$, where in the $S$-wave the transition to $3 \pi$ would be forbidden by parity and in the $P$-wave the state would exhibit exotic quantum numbers $I^G(J^{PC})=1^- (1^{-+})$.
 The lowest partial wave that receives resonant enhancement is the $D$-wave with quantum numbers $I^G(J^{PC})=1^- (2^{++})$ with the lowest corresponding resonance being the $a_2(1320)$.